Protect our ocean by emailing your MP

 Sign up

-We're now fully booked for the award this academic year.
-If your school is keen to get involved, register your interest for September 2024 using our online form.
+If your school is keen to get involved, register your interest to start in September 2025 using our online form.

 If you're a current Ocean-Friendly School, you can access your resources here.